uwcartlab/webmapping/Chapter6/readme.md

     //Step 6.
 Give each feature's circle marker a radius based on its attribute value

-Note that in the pseudocode above, we already have accomplished the first three steps in Week 4.
+Note that in the pseudocode above, we already have accomplished the first three steps in Chapter 5.
 Thus, we can assess that we are about half way to completing the proportional symbol scaling.
 Accordingly, pseudocoding also helps to assess workload and progress on a development project, such as your final project.

 As we complete the remaining three steps, we leave our pseudocode in our script as comments describing the tasks within it.